How do we incorporate diversity into leadership and knowledge management practices?

-I’ve been pondering question like this for quite a while.
+I’ve been pondering questions like this for quite a while.
 Here’s what I have found.

 Crowdsourcing is what you do to get the wisdom of crowds or collective intelligence of a group.
 So crowdsourcing is the action and collective intelligence is the outcome or product.
 In the book Surowiecki uses real life examples to present a case for using collective intelligence (CI), under certain conditions.
 It is these critical conditions that need to be addressed in Knowledge Management processes.